 6. What role does art play in your life?
 How does it change the way you view the world?

 Drawing has definitely taught me to pay attention to the little things and to take the time to truly observe.
-Often I notice things most people brush past without seeing, but which are infinitely intrigueing to me, such as the way light reflects of a glass or how intricate the tiniest of weeds really is.
-I regard that ability as an enormous gift that drawing and photography have given me, because it brings me little moments of wonder every day.
+Often I notice things most people brush past without seeing, but which are infinitely intriguing to me, such as the way light reflects off glass or how intricate the tiniest of weeds really is.
+I regard that ability as an enormous gift that drawing and photography have given me because it brings me little moments of wonder every day.

 7. Where did you study?

-I started taking drawing-lessons at the age of five, and I continued doing that for seventeen years on end.
-I got a master in photography at the KHLim in Genk, Belgium, which is now called the MAD-Faculty, but my true calling has probably always been illustrating.
+I started taking drawing lessons at the age of five, and I continued doing that for seventeen years on end.
+I got a master’s in photography at the KHLim in Genk, Belgium, which is now called the MAD-Faculty, but my true calling has probably always been illustrating.

 8. Where do you see yourself in five years?
 Working in an agency?